stuartcrobinson/autobot3_wdio/README.md

 notes:

+to run NOT in headless mode, comment out this stuff in wdio.conf.js:

+        chromeOptions: {
+            args: ['--headless', '--disable-gpu', '--window-size=1280,800'],
+            binary: '/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome'
+        }

+i cloned this repo into a fresh directory and everything worked for me, so it should work for you assuming your node and npm are relatively up to date?

+TODOS:

 logging needs a lot of work.  going to update it so the html reports are printed at the end of all test completion.

 need to write better demo tests.